arm-university/micro-course/Markdown microcourse v2.md

 We are going to replicate this program in MicroPython code.
 Before we dive in we must understand some other programming tools:

-- while loops�we have seen these before in the Quickstart project
+- while loops – we have seen these before in the Quickstart project
-- if, else if, else�also known as selection
+- if, else if, else – also known as selection
 - buttons as inputs
 - random numbers (functions and modules)